spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

   Bruno Jouhier's generator based solution [galaxy](//github.com/bjouhier/galaxy) is in this category.
 It has a native companion module called [galaxy-stack](//github.com/bjouhier/galaxy-stack) that implements long stack traces without a performance penalty.

 * **level 4**: stack traces are correct with a flag (adding a performance penalty).

   All Q-based solutions are here, even `qasync.js`, which uses generators.
-Q's support for stack traces via `Q.longStackSupport = true;` is excellent:
+Q's support for stack traces via `Q.longStackSupport = true;` is good:

   ```
   Error: Error happened